Togohogo1-Archive/joshgone-music/README.md

   - Typing indicator in channel
   - Disable is live feature
   - Command sorting (more vs filters)
+- [ ] Cooldown for commands prone to error when spamming

 ## Features in v2.1.0